SecuritySynapse/security-summit-project-update/writing/update.md

 implementation frameworks, programming languages, and tools that you will use to design and implement each component in your proposed system.

+#### Please pick one source code segment you have already implemented and explain it.

+TODO: Using your project's chosen implementation language, please provide a source code segment in a fenced code block.
+Then, write at least one paragraph that explains the key features of the code segment that you have already implemented.
+When appropriate, explain what was technically challenging and/or interesting about the provided source code segment.

-#### What is some convincing evidence of feasibility for your proposed project?
+#### What is some preliminary experimental evidence arising from your project?

-TODO: Along with furnishing two fenced code blocks, write a one or two paragraph response to this question.
-Your response to this question should contain at least two fenced code blocks.
-The first fenced code block should contain a code snippet that demonstrates the feasibility of your proposed project.
-The second fenced code block should contain the output from running the code snippet.
-The code segment that you furnish should make it clear that it is possible for you to complete the proposed project during the remainder of the academic semester.
-After you have finished both of the code blocks, please write one or two paragraphs that explain how the code snippet demonstrates project feasibility.
+TODO: Write a one or two paragraph response to this question that overviews an interesting empirical study or experiment that you have conducted.
+Whenever possible, your response to this question should furnish data (through a fenced code block or a table) that supports the claims that you are making about various aspects of the efficiency, effectiveness, or security of your approach.

-#### What tasks will you complete after the approval of your project proposal?
+#### What tasks will you complete so as to finish your security summit project?

 TODO: Write a list of at least five tasks that you will complete after the approval of your project proposal.
 The steps that you furnish should be in the